coil-language/coil-lang/README.md

 # Coil-Lang

-Coil is a language trying to make web programming fun & accessible.
+Coil aims to make web programming simple, expressive, and powerful.

 ```
 :h1["Hello Friends"]::into(document.body)
 ```

-Coil aims to be an all-in-one solution for all of your web development needs.
+Coil is an all-in-one solution for all of your web development needs.
 This includes a language, an editor, and a full stack framework.

-The goal of Coil is to enable a team of 1-4 to develop apps that rival that of 100s.

-Status
+## Status
 - [x] coil-lang (pre-alpha)
   - stable compiler
   - stable prelude